-Transitional fossils are fossils with a mixture of features found in two different, but related, groups.
-Transitional fossils provide important links in the fossil record and provide evidence to support how one group may have given rise to the other by evolutionary processes.
-Important examples of transitional fossils include horses, whales, and Archaeopteryx and other non-avian feathered dinosaurs (below).
+Key Idea: Transitional fossils show intermediate states between two different, but related, groups.
+They provide important links in the fossil record fossils include horses, whales, and Archaeopteryx and other non-avian feathered dinosaurs (below).
 Archaeopteryx was a transitional form between non-avian dinosaurs and birds.
 Archaeopteryx was crow-sized (50 cm length) and lived about 150 million years ago.
 It is regarded as the first primitive bird and had a number of birdlike (avian) features, including feathers.
 However, it also had many non-avian features, which it shared with theropod dinosaurs of the time.